1301 Rollin St. South Pasadena CA 91030 ▪︎ Summer Hours Monday - Friday 9am - 1pm

 • Nonrefundable application fee of $100.

-• Mail the check to: 1301 Rollin St. South Pasadena Ca 91030 or Drop off at the school office
+• Mail the check to: Holy Family School 1301 Rollin St, South Pasadena or Drop off at the school office

-The following application checklist items are to be emailed to us prior to your Family Interview & Student Assessment.
-Email: admissions@holyfamily.org * Email subject line must include student(s) last name/first name.
+The following application checklist items must be emailed before your Family Interview and Student Assessment.
+Email: admissions@holyfamily.org * The subject line must include the student(s) last name/first name.

 • 1 Family Photo